 Now that the basic probability of success has been addressed, it is important to evaluate whether a return of 6 percent will really achieve the Smiths’ long term goals.
 Far too often, investors overlook added costs that are imperative to understanding the true cost of investing in relation to the return necessary to satisfy their goals.
 Let’s add these expenses to their lifestyle needs and reevaluate.
 First, taxes in this example will add 1.25 percent2 inflation or decreased buying power is estimated at 2.75 percent3 more, and we will assume that investment expenses will add 1 percent more.
 These need to be added to their lifestyle needs of 6 percent to determine the total return necessary.
 Please refer to the following chart for this example.

-This chart shows that the Smiths do not need 6 percent to satisfy their goals, they will need an 11 percent return each year without interruption for the rest of their lives.
+This means that the Smiths do not need 6 percent to satisfy their goals, they will need an 11 percent return each year without interruption for the rest of their lives.
 As shown, it is important to take a big picture approach to investing.
 Not only is it important to understand the raw returns necessary to determine the probability of success, it is important to understand all potential expenses and hidden costs that are associated with investing.
 It can be concluded that the probability of success for John and Betty Smith is at best uncertain.
 The Smiths may need to a.)
 Consider reducing their requirements, b.)
 Continue to accumulate financial assets until they are sufficient to produce the required income or, c.)
 Some combination of both of these adjustments.

 With these new issues in mind I have redrawn the financial independence chart to reflect the potential effect of inflation.
 In a world that expects inflation it will cost you more for the same lifestyle year after year.